-Tonnage and poundage, granted by parliament to Henry V. for life, iii.
+Tonnage and Poundage, granted by parliament to Henry V. for life, iii.

 104. Granted in like manner to Richard III.
 290. To Henry VII.
-318. The duties of, arbitrarily levied by Henry VIII. iv.
-272. Remarks on the statute granting these duties to him, ib.
+The duties of, arbitrarily levied by Henry VIII. iv.
+272. Remarks on the fratute granting these duties to him, ib.
 The long possesfion of the duties occasion them to be considered by the princes as their proper right and inheritance, vi.
-50. A short history of these grants, 268.
-Are levied by Charles I. after the expiration of the grant of them, .
-269. The speaker of the commons forcibly detained until the passing a remonstrance against them, 278.
+50. A short history of these grants.
+268. Are levied by Charles I. after the expiration of the grant of them, 260.
+The speaker of the commons forcibly detained until the passing a remonstrance against them, 278.
 A limited grant of, made by the commons, 394.
 Are granted to Charles II. for life, vii.
-354.

-Tonflal, bishop of London, is sent by Henry VIII. to Madrid, ambassador to the emperor Charles V. iv.
+354. Tonstal, bishop of London, is sent by Henry VIII. to Madrid, ambassador to the emperor Charles V. iv.
 60. Buys up all Tindal's first incorrect translation of the scriptures, and burns them, 131.
 His scheme in so doing, ib.
 Is appointed one of the regency during the minority of Edward VI.
-282. Is dismissed the council for opposing the reformation, 293.
+282. Is difmiffed the council for opposing the reformation, 293.
 His character, 356.
 A bill of attainder passed against him by the peers, but rejected by the commons, 357.
-Is reflored to his fee of
+Is restored to his see of

-Durham, by queen Mary, 375.
+Durham, by queen Mary.
+375.

-Torture, arbitrarily inflicted by the officers of state during the reign of queen Elizabeth, v.
-4,70 ment on his abdication, 310.
+Forture, arbitrarily inflicted by the officers of flate during the reign of queen Elizabeth, v.
+457.